Aayush-1333/Aayush-1333/README.md

 ## My Bio
-I am **Aayush**, homelabber and Data Scientist with a keen interest in developing strong applications using new cutting-edge technology and frameworks.
+I am **Aayush**, homelabber and Data Scientist with a keen interest in developing applications using new cutting-edge technology and frameworks.
-Since 4 years I have been delved into Computer Science World learning different aspects of technolgoies that make breaktrhoughs in the industry.
+Since 4 years I have been delved into Computer Science World learning different aspects of technolgoies that make breakthroughs in the industry.

 ### My Skill Sets
 Currently My skill sets are: